-The West Side congregation, which did not join the merger, purchased the former First United Church and renamed it Heritage United Presbyterian Church.
+The West Side congregation, which did not join the merger, purchased the former First United Church and renamed it Heritage United Presbyterian Church, now Heritage Bible Church.

 Over the past 50 years, Faith United Presbyterian Church has been served by eight Ministers of Word and Sacrament — Rev. Robert Buttrick, Rev. Pat Butler, Rev. William Rice, Rev. Jerry Hazen, Rev. Dr. William Myers, Rev. Dr. Kathy Stoner-Lasala, Rev. Charles Cunningham, and Rev. Brandon Ouellette.

 Monmouth College Connection